Pitted stonefish: Taxonomy

-The pitted stonefish was first formally described as Synanceia erosa in 1829 by the French zoologist Georges Cuvier with the type locality given as “Seas of Japan”.
-In 1839 William John Swainson placed it in the monotypic genus Erosa.
+The pitted stonefish was first formally described as Synanceia erosa in 1829 by the French zoologist Georges Cuvier with the type locality given as "Seas of Japan".
+In 1839 William Swainson placed it in the monotypic genus Erosa.
 The genus is considered, by some, to include the daruma stinger (Dampierosa daruma).
 The genus Erosa is classified within the tribe Synanceiini which is one of three tribes in the subfamily Synanceeinae within the family Scorpaenidae.
 However, other authorities regard Synanceiidae as a valid family and the Synanceiini as the subfamily Synanceiinae.
-Erosa means “gnawed” or “eaten away”, an allusion to the dimpled surfaces of the bones.
+Erosa means "gnawed" or "eaten away", an allusion to the dimpled surfaces of the bones.

 Description

 The pitted stonefish has a large head which has a rounded profile, there is a bony hump above the eyes with a deep pit on the nape.
-The snout is very short giving the head a nealy vertical anterior profile.
+The snout is very short giving the head a nearly vertical anterior profile.
 This species has 14 spines and 9 soft rays in the dorsal fin and 2 spines and 5 or 6 soft rays in the anal fin.
-The overall colour is varies from reddish to orange or brown motTled with white.
+The overall colour is varies from reddish to orange or brown mottled with white.
 There mat be dark crossbands and lines of irregular shaped white spots on the pectoral, pelvic, anal and caudal fins.
 This species reaches a maximum total length of 15 cm.